“Tipiṭaka English” Convention Adopted by Early European Scholars – Part 2

 11. The following issue is somewhat unrelated, and many people could be aware of it.
 But I would mention it here since it is essential to know.

-- Many Pāli nouns ending in “short a (/ə/)” converted to plural by replacing that “short a” with a “long a” or ā.
+- Many Pāli nouns ending in “short a (/ə/)” are converted to plural by replacing that “short a” with a “long a” or ā.

 - For example, Deva, Brahma, sutta, citta, apāya, gandhabba, jhāna are singular and the corresponding plural are Devā, Brahmā, suttā, cittā, apāyā, gandhabbā, jhānā.